baihacker/dcfpe/README.md

 * Maintain the W process.
 * Receive tasks from Worker and pass them to W process.
 * Receive result from W process and send them to Host.

+H process:
+* Generate tasks and send to Host

+W process:
+* Compute and send result to Worker

+R process:
+* Receive results from Host and combine them.

 Other:
 ======